usuaero/Pylot/docs/source/user_interface.md

 | SPACE | Cycle through camera views    |
 | q     | Exit simulation               |

+As explained in [Creating Input Files](creating_input_files), the user can set whether these keys are active.
+Please note that the pynput module will capture keystrokes whether the simulator window is active or not (i.e. if the sim is running in one window and you're editing a document in another, your keystrokes will affect the simulation).
+The default behavior is for these keys to be active only if the graphics are running.

 ### Keyboard Control
 The keyboard controls four independent axes or channels using the key pairs A-D, W-S, UP-DOWN, and LEFT-RIGHT.
 Holding down any of these keys results in an incremental change in the respective control.
 If all keys are released, the current control state is maintained.